Nasa Iyo Na ang Lahat: Background and composition

-Commercial performance

-The music video of "Nasa Iyo Na Ag Lahat" enter MYX Daily Top 10 Chart on February 5, 2013.

-The song debut at No.6 and No.9 at the MYX Pinoy Countdown and MYX Hit Chart respectively.
-The next week, the song atop both chart for three weeks in a row.
-While on the Year-End Chart, "Nasa Iyo Na Ang Lahat hit No. 1 at the Pinoy MYX Countdown and No. 4 at the MYX Hit Chart The music video of the song listed as the top 3 Filipinos Trending Music Videos Of 2013.
+Accolades

-Even not won the competition but the song won almost all special awards.
-These include MOR Listener's Choice, Tambayan 101.9 Listener's Choice, Star Records CD Buyer's Choice and the MYX Choice for Best Video.
+The song was voted MOR Listener's Choice, Tambayan 101.9 Listener's Choice, Star Records CD Buyer's Choice and the MYX Choice for Best Video.
 The song won 2013 ASAP Pop Viewers Choice Awards for Pop Song, and earned nomination for Pop Music Video.
 The song also earned nomination at the 2014 MYX Music Awards for Favorite Song and 2013 PMPC Star Awards for Music for Song of the Year.